microsoft/IoT-Plug-and-Play-Workshop/docs/IndoorMap.md

 Tracker        : Progress Marker 6
 ```

-After the script completes, the sample solutions displays indoor map
+After the script completes, refresh the browser to see indoor map

 ![IndoorMap 02](media/IndoorMap-02.png)